lambdaknight/docopt.cpp98/README.rst

 that.
 The basic idea is that *a good help message has all necessary information in it to make a parser*.

-C++11 port details
+C++98 port details
 ---------------------------------------------------

 This is a port of the ``docopt.py`` module (https://github.com/docopt/docopt), and we have tried to maintain full feature parity (and code structure) as the original.

-This port is written in C++11 and also requires a good C++11 standard library (in particular, one with ``regex`` support).
-The following compilers are known to work with docopt:
+This port is written in C++98 and also requires the Boost library.
+The following compilers are known to work with docopt.cpp98:

-- Clang 3.3 and later
-- GCC 4.9
+- GCC 4.4.7
-- Visual C++ 2015 RC

-GCC-4.8 can work, but the std::regex module needs to be replaced with ``Boost.Regex``.
-In that case, you will need to define ``DOCTOPT_USE_BOOST_REGEX`` when compiling docopt, and link your code with the appropriated Boost libraries.
-A relativley recent version of Boost is needed: 1.55 works, but 1.46 does not for example.
+The following version of Boost is known to work:

+- Boost 1.41

 This port is licensed under the MIT license, just like the original module.
 However, we are also dual-licensing this code under the Boost License, version 1.0,